Prep Athletes of the Week: Jett Feeney commands Moorhead’s high-powered offense

 JACOB DREVLOW

-Sauk Centre • cross country
+Sauk Centre • cross-country

 The last name alone must mean success when it comes to distance running.
 The Mainstreeters junior — no relation to the Drevlows at Hopkins — won the Melrose Invitational with a time of 16 minutes, 42.3 seconds at the 5K course at Meadowlark Country Club.
-It marked his fourth time as medalist this season, previously winning the Morris, Wadena-Deer Creek and Long Prairie-Grey Eagles invitationals.
-He is ranked 10th in Class 1A by the coaches association.
+It marked his fourth time as medalist this season, previously winning the Morris, Wadena-Deer Creek and Long Prairie-Grey Eagle invitationals.
+He is ranked No. 8 in Class 1A by the coaches association.
 “He is a great leader in sports, at school and in the community,” Sauk Centre coach Jim Metcalf said.

 Livi Downs of Mankato West (Provided)